Software-defined storage convenience with Ceph

 Starline has stood for quality in the storage sector since 1982.
 We are at your side with our decades of experience in data storage and server systems.

-Experienced and trained technicians provide performance and functional checks and offer rapid assistance in the case of a failure.
+Experienced and trained technicians do performance and functional checks and offer quick help in case of failure.

 Starline has been active in the sector since 1982 and is a specialist in all aspects of data storage.